 The Company is exposed to market risk (interest rate risk), credit risk and liquidity risk.
 The Company's senior management oversees the management of these risks.
 The senior professionals working to manage the financial risks and the appropriate financial risk governance frame work for the Company are accountable to the Board Audit Committee.
 This process provides assurance to the Company's senior management that the Company's financial risk-taking activities are governed by appropriate policies and procedures and that financial risks are identified, measured and managed in accordance with Company's policies and Company's risk appetite.
 All derivative activities for risk management purposes are carried out by specialist teams that have the appropriate skills, experience and supervision.
-It is the Company's policies for managing each of these risks which are summarised below:
+It is the Company's policy that no trading in derivatives for speculative purposes shall be undertaken.
+The Board of Directors reviews and agrees policies for managing each of these risks which are summarised below: